privacyidea/privacyidea/doc/policies/authentication.rst

    will only return after this number of seconds.

-.. warning:: Using simple webserver setups like Apache WSGI this actually can block all available worker threads!
+.. warning:: Using simple webserver setups like Apache WSGI this actually can block all available worker threads, which will cause privacyIDEA to become unresponsive if the number of open PUSH challenges exceeds the number of available worker threads!

 .. _policy_challenge_text: